SolraBizna/lsx/README.md

     output = state:ctr(counter, nonce, input[, start])

 Encrypts OR decrypts a block using a straightforward implementation of CTR mode.
-The `input` and `start` parameters behave the same as the corresponding parameters to `encrypt`/`decrypt`.
+The `input` and `start` parameters behave the same as the corresponding parameters to `encrypt`/`decrypt`, except that `ctr` can en-/decrypt a block smaller than 16 bytes.
 If `input` is plaintext, `output` will be ciphertext, and vice versa.

 The `counter` parameter must be an integer between 0 and 2^64-1 (or 2^53-1 in Lua 5.2 and earlier).
 To be effective encryption, each block of output MUST have a different `counter` value.
 A simple index is sufficient to meet this requirement.